Bioluminescence: Evolution

 While popular at first, Seliger's theory has been challenged, particularly on the biochemical and genetic evidence that Rees examines.
 What remains clear, however, is that bioluminescence has evolved independently at least 40 times.
 Bioluminescence in fish began at least by the Cretaceous period.
 About 1,500 fish species are known to be bioluminescent; the capability evolved independently at least 27 times.
 Of these, 17 involved the taking up of bioluminous bacteria from the surrounding water while in the others, the intrinsic light evolved through chemical synthesis.
 These fish have become surprisingly diverse in the deep ocean and control their light with the help of their nervous system, using it not just to lure prey or hide from predators, but also for communication.

 All bioluminescent organisms have in common that the reaction of a "luciferin" and oxygen is catalyzed by a luciferase to produce light.
 McElroy and Seliger proposed in 1962 that the bioluminescent reaction evolved to detoxify oxygen, in parallel with photosynthesis.

 Thuesen, Davis et al. showed in 2016 that bioluminescence has evolved independently 27 times within 14 fish clades across ray-finned fishes.
+The oldest of these appears to be Stomiiformes and Myctophidae.
+In sharks, bioluminescence has evolved only once.

+Genomic analysis of octocorals indicates that their ancestor was bioluminescent as long as 540 million years ago.